Guidelines

 5.5.
 Diagnostic Evaluation (advanced work-up)

-Most patients with ED can be managed based on their medical and sexual history; conversely, some patients may need specific diagnostic tests (Tables 10 and 11).
+Most patients with ED can be managed based on their medical and sexual history; conversely, some patients may need specific diagnostic tests (Table 9).

 5.5.1.
 Nocturnal penile tumescence and rigidity test